microsoft/fluentui/packages/react-text/Spec.md

 | font          | string - "base" \| "monospace" \| "numeric"                | "base"        |          |
 | weight        | string - "regular" \| "medium" \| "semibold"               | "regular"     |          |
 | align         | string - "start" \| "center" \| "end" \| "justify"         | "start"       |          |

+### make-styles rules

+Finally, we're also making available the styling used internally in Text for a lightweight styling solution if you want to avoid dependencies on Text or the added JavaScript layers of Text/wrappers.
+This is achieved with the `make-styles` rules being available for the user in the `react-theme` package, because they follow the Fluent design standards for Typography.

 ## Sample Code